mcb80x/ghk/readme.md

-# MCB80x Action Potential Propagation Demo
+# MCB80x GHK Equation Demo

 Some experiments in building a GHK simulator for mcb80x.